lucashenryck/TheFantasyOlympics/README.md

 - Asp.Versioning.Mvc
 - Asp.Versioning.Mvc.ApiExplorer

-2. Download SQL Server and SQL Server Management Studio to read and manipulate data in the database.
-Used the connection string for the database server stored in the appsettings.json file within the project.

-3. Open my project (Solution) with the Visual Studio.
+2. Open my project (Solution) with the Visual Studio.

-4. Run the main project (Web API) on HTTPS to open the Swagger documentation as a web page.
+3. Run the main project (Web API) on HTTPS to open the Swagger documentation as a web page.

-5. If you prefer to use a tool like Insomnia, simply enter the local address (https://localhost:XXXX) followed by the rest of the endpoint defined in the controllers.
+4. If you prefer to use a tool like Insomnia, simply enter the local address (https://localhost:XXXX) followed by the rest of the endpoint defined in the controllers.

 MY DIAGNOSIS: